 Buying a tablet for a toddler can be a confusing prospect – is it right for your family?
-Keep reading to find the pros and cons of buying a tablet for a toddler, which are all discussed here.
+There are pros and cons of buying a tablet for a toddler, which are all discussed here.
 With screen time for kids being argued often, it’s important to keep your family in mind when deciding, but this post will definitely help you decide.

 These days, ‘screen time’ is just as controversial as letting your kid eat junk food, roam the neighborhood freely, or juggle knives.
 (I kid, I kid.)
-Somer parents are vehemently against it, others see it as a saving grace.
+Some parents are vehemently against it, others see it as a saving grace.
 Regardless of your own personal views, there will quickly come a time in your little one’s life where they start to notice the ubiquitous devices.
-After months of having to only pull your phone out in secret while your toddler isn’t looking in fear of the tantrum that might ensue if you deny him access, you might find yourself thinking about buying a tablet for a toddler.
+After months of pulling your phone out in secret while your toddler isn’t looking because he’ll immediately want to play, you may find yourself thinking about buying a tablet for a toddler.

 Should You Buy a Tablet for a Toddler?